rackerlabs/loadscale/README.md

 	2. You need to also create a .pyrax.cfg file [Instructions](https://github.com/rackspace/pyrax/blob/master/docs/getting_started.md#available-configuration-settings).
 You can look at the example below the graph
 3. To run python script: `python loadscale.py`

 If import errors arise.
 Add this repository to your PYTHONPATH.
+You can add it to your .bash_profile or .bashrc file.
 Example: `export PYTHONPATH=$HOME/loadscale:$PYTHONPATH`

 ##Testing
 1. Go to main directory and type in "nosetests"